-Staff, students and parents/carers of the Academy have had a wonderful experience of participating in MACFEST for the first time this year.
+Staff, students and parents/carers of the Academy had a wonderful experience of participating in MACFEST for the first time in 2020.

 MACFEST, the Muslim Arts and Culture Festival, is a ground-breaking, award winning 16-day festival hosted across Greater Manchester, Rochdale, Trafford, Oldham, Stockport, celebrating art, literature, music, culture and the heritage of the Muslim diaspora.
 It offers over 50 events most of which are free!
 MACFEST aims to bring Muslim and non-Muslim communities together, promote social inclusion and overcome barriers.